Osceola County School for the Arts: Curriculum

 The Osceola County School for the Arts operates with 4x4 block scheduling.
 The school year (mid-August – early June) consists of two 18-week semesters, where each semester has three 90-minute class periods meeting every other day and one 50-minute class period meeting every day.
 The class schedule alternates between "ABABA" weeks and "BABAB" weeks, where "A" is "Purple" and "B" is "Teal," named after the school colors.
 Students attend classes Monday through Friday.
-The two classes following the lunch period on Wednesdays are shorter, after which students and faculty assemble for an hour-long recital open to the public that showcases students' artistic talents.
+The two classes following the lunch period on Wednesdays are shorter, after which (on most weeks) students and faculty assemble for an hour-long recital open to the public that showcases students' artistic talents.

-Prospective students must submit an application for admission, proper documentation, recent report card and FSA scores.
+Prospective students must submit an application for admission, proper documentation, recent report card and Florida Assessment of Student Thinking (FAST) scores.
 The potential student will receive a letter in the mail letting them know when the audition for their particular major is.
 Auditions are held every semester for admission to the following semester.
 Each major has its own requirements for audition.
 Nonperformance majors require portfolios.
 An acceptance letter will be sent in the mail to the student if selected for attending The Osceola County School for the Arts in their desired area of study.

-In addition to the regular middle school and high school curriculum, OCSA offers eight artistic programs for students to choose from: Visual Arts, Drama, Vocal Music, Instrumental Music/Band, Creative Writing, Dance, Orchestra, or Technical Theater (which consists of TV production, design and drafting (CAD), stagecraft, costume design and make-up, advanced carpentry, painting and props production, theater management, and stage lighting).
-Students in sixth, seventh, and eighth grades are restricted to Dance, Instrumental Music/Band or Orchestra.
-New and returning Instrumental Music/Band majors are required to attend summer band camp every year, and incoming sixth grade Orchestra majors are required to attend Strings Camp over the summer.

-Although the school has sports clubs for students, it has no athletics program or mascot.